AndrewS097/SecurityPostureChecker/README.md

 ## Overview

-This tool checks several areas of a Windows system and saves the results to a text file on the user's Desktop.
+This tool checks several areas of a Windows system and saves the results to a text file on the user's Desktop by default.
 It does not make any changes to the system.
 It only collects information and reports what it finds.

 The report includes: